julio-segura/xocolado/README.md

 Hi there 👋, my name is Julio

 - 👀 I’m interested in data science, analytics, and machine learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently practicing SQL and Python
 - 💞️ I’m looking to collaborate on anything data science related
 - 📫 How to reach me: juliosegura@gmail.com